Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

-Analogously to the calculation of superconformal transformation of the superstrength $\mathcal{W}$ in $\mathcal{N}=2$ Maxwell theory, for the superconformal variation of $\mathcal{N}=2$ super-Weyl tensor \eqref{eq: linearized Weyl} we obtain:
+Analogously to the superconformal transformation of the superstrength $\mathcal{W}$ in $\mathcal{N}=2$ Maxwell theory, for the superconformal variation of $\mathcal{N}=2$ super-Weyl tensor \eqref{eq: linearized Weyl} we obtain:

-The second line is fully analogous to \eqref{eq: sc W Maxwell th} for the spin $\mathbf{1}$ case.
-The first line appeared due to non-trivial Lorentz properties of $\mathcal{W}_{(\alpha\beta)}$ caused by the presence of spinor indices.
-These terms are canceled in the Lagrangian density $\mathcal{W}^{(\alpha\beta)} \mathcal{W}_{(\alpha\beta)}$.
-The remaining terms cancel the chiral weight factor \eqref{eq: Omega chiral}, thus providing the superconformal invariance of the chiral $\mathcal{N}=2$ Weyl action \eqref{eq: Weyl action}.
+The second line is fully analogous to eq. \eqref{eq: sc W Maxwell th} for the Maxwell case.
+The first line appeared due to non-trivial Lorentz properties of $\mathcal{W}_{(\alpha\beta)}$.
+These terms are canceled in the variation of the Lagrangian density $\mathcal{W}^{(\alpha\beta)} \mathcal{W}_{(\alpha\beta)}$.
+The remaining terms cancel the chiral weight factor \eqref{eq: Omega chiral}, thus providing the superconformal invariance of the chiral form of $\mathcal{N}=2$ Weyl action in \eqref{eq: Weyl action}.